argravee/jordans-principle-validator/README.md

 # Jordan’s Principle Document Validator

-An **NLP-assisted, rule-based system** for *pre-submission validation* of completed Jordan’s Principle application documents.
+A user facing, **NLP-assisted, rule-based system** for *pre-submission validation* of completed Jordan’s Principle application documents.

 This project focuses on identifying **missing, inconsistent, or unclear information** that commonly causes administrative delays **without making eligibility or approval decisions**.